This story was updated on Dec. 26, 2018.

-The steep drop was all the more jarring given that just a couple of months ago, the stock market celebrated a big milestone, as the climb in share prices that began after the financial crisis officially became the longest bull market in U.S. history.
-That’s nine straight years of gains without a 20% drop along the way—more than twice as long as the typical bull run.
+Just a few months ago, after all, the stock market was celebrating a big milestone, as the climb in share prices that began in 2009 after the financial crisis officially became the longest bull market in U.S. history.
+That marked nearly 10 straight years of gains without a 20% drop along the way—more than twice as long as the typical advance.

-That’s because, unlike younger savers, you don’t have many years left to bounce back from losses before you have to start taking money out of your account to live on.
-Each withdrawal locks in a loss and leaves fewer dollars in your account to grow when the market eventually recovers.
+That’s because, unlike younger savers, you don’t have many years left to bounce back from losses before you start taking money out of your account to live on.
+When you tap your account during a downturn in the market, each withdrawal locks in a loss and leaves fewer dollars in your account to grow when stock prices eventually recover.
 As a result, your nest egg could end up being depleted far earlier than you planned or hoped.

 “If you get bad returns in the first five years of your retirement when you are withdrawing money, that can really cut down on the longevity of your savings,” says Jamie Hopkins, who teaches retirement income planning at the American College of Financial Services and is the author of Rewirement: Rewiring the Way You Think About Retirement.